 Tiger then teed it up at the Hero World Challenge in December, a tournament he hosts in the Bahamas, and was 17th of the 18 starters.

-His victory at the Tour Championship means he can enter any PGA Tour tournament in 2019, and providing he doesn’t suffer a drastic fall in the world rankings, he will be eligible for the World Golf Championships.
+His victory at the Tour Championship in 2018 means he can enter any PGA Tour tournament in 2019, and providing he doesn’t suffer a drastic fall in the world rankings, he will be eligible for the World Golf Championships.